 Knowledge Areas for Telcom Management Majors

-Telcom management majors often go into careers in which the following knowledge areas are important:
+This major prepares you for careers in which these knowledge areas are important:

 Skills for Telcom Management Majors

-Telcom management majors are found most commonly in careers in which the following skills are important:
+telcom management majors are found most commonly in careers in which the following skills are important:

 Abilities for Telcom Management Majors